PDF web services for software developers

 The REST web services are provided via URI endpoints and addressed by means of the HTTP protocol with the methods GET, POST, PUT and DELETE.
 Data is exchanged as JSON or XML data structures at the interface.
 Binary data for processing is transferred and managed between client and server as part of the API.

 The webPDF server is implemented as a J2EE application, which runs on an "embedded" Apache Tomcat server.
-Requirement for using the web service is the installation of the JRE 7 or the JDK 7 (or newer) on the server, as well as a platform as e. g.
+Requirement for using the web service is the installation of the JRE 7 or 8 or the JDK 7 or 8 on the server, as well as a platform as e. g.
 Windows (7, 8.x, 10, 2008R2, 2012, 2012R2, 2016) or Linux (x86; DEB or RPM package). webPDF is available as 64bit version for Windows and Linux.

 webPDF comes with a Software Development Kit (SDK) that allows developers to not only use a parameter control to incorporate document processing within your software applications’ automated processes, but do the perfect implementation as well.